 When all responses for the examination were received and loaded to the NBME database, examinees' item responses were scored.
 An item analysis based on the responses of all examinees testing without accommodation for each administration was performed to statistically identify items on the examination with potential defects.
-Identified items were submitted for review to ensure that they were correctly keyed and free of content or structural defects.
-Items were reviewed during a conference call with members of the examination committee, the NBVME Executive Director, and NBME staff.
-Twenty items (15%) were deleted from each of the three forms following the key validation.
-One item on one form was rekeyed.
+Following the January and May administrations, identified items were reviewed during a conference call with members of the examination committee, the NBVME Executive Director, and NBME staff to ensure that the items were correctly keyed and free of content or structural defects.
+Seventeen items (9%) were deleted from the January form, and 13 items (7%) were deleted from the May form following the key validation.
+One item on the May form was rekeyed.